 Google: The Doc was accessed through Google search.

-Direct: A user types the URL of a Doc directly into the browser, access it via a browser's bookmark, offline document (Word, PDF, etc.), desktop messaging apps (Slack, Whatsapp, ...) or any desktop application.
+Direct: A user types the URL of a Doc directly into the browser, and accesses it via a browser's bookmark, offline document (Word, PDF, etc), desktop messaging apps (Slack, Whatsapp, etc), or any desktop application.
 Traffic from your email marketing campaigns is often categorized as direct.

-Note: If we can't identify the source, the source will also be labelled as direct.
+Note: If we can't identify the source, the source will also be labeled as direct.

 More info on direct traffic can be found in this Turtl Doc and the accompanying video.

-You can see other individual sources in 'All sources' filter:
+You can see other individual sources in the "All sources" filter:

 You can also view the sources on the Source tab of the Overview download data.

-For more control over source, we recommend using utm tags, specifically the utm_source tag.
+For more control over the source, we recommend using UTM tags, specifically the utm_source

-The utm sources are defined by the user, which means they can be more specific compared to source, which is read from http request header.
+The UTM sources are defined by the user, which means they can be more specific compared to the source, which is read from the HTTP request header.

-For example, you can generate utm tags to track which of the several pages or blogs where the same Turtl Doc was embedded drove more traffic to the Doc, whereas the source would always give just the main domain of your website.
+For example, you can generate UTM tags to track which of the several pages or blogs where the same Turtl Doc was embedded drove more traffic to the Turtl Doc, whereas the source would always give just the main domain of your website.

-However, in cases where the utm source tags get stripped, or, for some reason, you don’t want to use utm tags, the source will still display.
-In case where utm_source tag is missing, the utm_source will display as 'undefined'.
+However, in cases where the UTM source tags get stripped, or, for some reason, you don’t want to use UTM tags, the source will still display.
+In cases where the utm_source